 - Make fewer decisions: Don’t waste your mental energy on mundane decisions like what to eat, what to wear, etc. Plan for such things in advance for the entire week and stick to it.
 Save the mental energy for important tasks.

 - Eat healthily: Do not indulge in junk or fast food to save time.
 If you look at the bigger picture, fast food is going to slow down your work efficiency.
 Times when having a healthy meal isn’t feasible, keep healthy snacks like dry fruits and nuts handy.
+The best dentists in Tampa also highly recommend to complement a healthy diet with regular visits with medical professionals.

 - De-clutter: De-clutter everything, your workspace, your desk, personal wardrobe, your house, and most importantly your head.
 The more clutter-free our life is, the more smoothly it’ll function.
 It’s easier to get the physical space cleared but what people struggle with is clearing out the mental space.
 One tried and tested method for me to de-clutter my head is doing a “Brain Dump”.
 A Brain Dump is basically writing down everything that’s going on in your head on a paper, highlight what’s really important and needs actions and strike out the rest (superfluous thoughts).
 At the end of this, you will have a clear to-do list in your hand and organized thoughts in your head.